mcallegari/qlcplus/README.md

 ## Support & bug reports

-We have a dedicated page to help you find support, please checkout [SUPPORT.md](SUPPORT.md).
+We have a dedicated page to help you find support, please check out [SUPPORT.md](SUPPORT.md).
 To learn about a specific feature of QLC+, take a look at the [official documentation](https://docs.qlcplus.org/).
 To give feedback, submit new fixtures and get new ideas, go to the [forum](https://www.qlcplus.org/forum/index.php)

 ### Help wanted
 Click the badge below to see the currently confirmed issues with QLC+.
 Perhaps you can find a solution?